Herbal & Flower Teas

 Why people make this tea

 Social drinking is a reality for many people — business dinners, celebratory gatherings, occasions where refusing is simply not an option.
 Chinese food therapy has long acknowledged this, and kudzu flower (ge hua) is its traditional answer: the unopened flower bud of the kudzu vine has been used for centuries as one of the most specific natural remedies for alcohol intoxication.
 Unlike general cooling herbs, kudzu flower appears to work through a specific mechanism — it slows the absorption of alcohol in the stomach and small intestine, and simultaneously stimulates the liver’s ability to break down and metabolise ethanol more quickly.
 Paired with honey, which is exceptionally rich in fructose (a sugar that helps accelerate the body’s alcohol-clearing process), this is a thoughtfully designed, evidence-informed folk remedy.
-Bro Niu recommends keeping some kudzu flower in the kitchen if socialising is part of your life — it is inexpensive, easy to brew, and genuinely supportive.
+Nourilo recommends keeping some kudzu flower in the kitchen if socialising is part of your life — it is inexpensive, easy to brew, and genuinely supportive.

 Method